Loading profile data...

 Impostor syndrome is an irrational, nagging anxiety that likes to tell you that you aren’t good enough.
 That you are a fraud and you don’t deserve to be where you are.

 Have you ever thought ‘Uh-oh, they’re going to find out now?
 I’ve run a game on everybody and now they’re going to find me out?’
 Even though you’ve been praised repeatedly, and you have all the evidence to back yourself up, you still feel inadequate.
-Yep, that’s imposter syndrome.
+Yep, that’s impostor syndrome.

 What we mean by impostor syndrome